guyru/calibre-recipes/README.md

 ```

 Now you can copy your the resulting `azw3` file to your Kindle.
 Note that the resulting file isn't exactly a Kindle Periodical, as the `azw3` format doesn't support it.
 But Kindle doesn't support RTL for `mobi` files so this is the best solution.

+The recipes for Haaretz require you to additionally pass `--username` and `--password` with your username and password for authentication with the site.